rogelioprieto/linux-tips/_posts/2022-02-16-how-to-install-vscode-extensions-in-vscodium.md

 To solve it, you need to modify a configuration in the file: ```product.json``` to include the Microsoft marketplace URL.

 Reason:\
-VSCodium useS its own marketplace called "[Open VSX Registry](https://open-vsx.org/)".
+VSCodium uses its own marketplace called "[Open VSX Registry](https://open-vsx.org/)".
 Microsoft is the owner of the VSCode marketplace and use it exclusively in [Visual Studio Code](https://code.visualstudio.com/) (Microsoft version) and this marketplace is not setup by default in [VSCodium](https://vscodium.com/) (Free/Libre Open Source Software).

 ### Step by step: